exceljs/exceljs/README.md

 rowValues[9] = new Date();
 worksheet.addRow(rowValues);

+// Add a row with inherited style
+// This new row will have same style as last row worksheet.addRow(rowValues, 'i');

 // Add an array of rows
 var rows = [
   [5,'Bob',new Date()], // row by array